-- we or our licensors might not have been the first to make the inventions covered by each of our pending patent applications or issued patents; - we or our licensors might not have been the first to file patent applications for the inventions covered by our pending patent applications or issued patents; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - some or all of our or our licensors' pending patent applications may not result in issued patents or the claims that issue may be narrow in scope and not provide us with competitive advantages; - our and our licensors' issued patents may not provide a basis for commercially viable drugs or therapies or may be challenged and invalidated by third parties; - our or our licensors' patent applications or patents may be subject to interference, post-grant proceedings, derivation, reexamination, interpartes review, opposition or similar legal and administrative proceedings that may result in a reduction in their scope or their loss altogether; - we may not develop additional proprietary technologies or drug candidates that are patentable; or - the patents of others may prevent us or our partners from discovering, developing or commercializing our drug candidates.
+- we or our licensors might not have been the first to make the inventions covered by each of our pending patent applications or issued patents; - we or our licensors might not have been the first to file patent applications for the inventions covered by our pending patent applications or issued patents; - others may independently develop similar or alternative technologies or duplicate any of our technologies without infringing our intellectual property rights; - some or all of our or our licensors' pending patent applications may not result in issued patents or the claims that issue may be narrow in scope and not provide us with competitive advantages; - our and our licensors' issued patents may not provide a basis for commercially viable drugs or therapies or may be challenged and invalidated by third parties; - our or our licensors' patent applications or patents may be subject to interference, post-grant proceedings, derivation, reexamination, inter partes review, opposition or similar legal and administrative proceedings that may result in a reduction in their scope or their loss altogether; - we may not develop additional proprietary technologies or drug candidates that are patentable; or - the patents of others may prevent us or our partners from discovering, developing or commercializing our drug candidates.

 We may not be able to protect our intellectual property rights throughout the world.
 Patent protection is afforded on a country-by-country basis.
 Filing, prosecuting and defending patents on our product candidates in all countries throughout the world would be prohibitively expensive, and our intellectual property rights in some countries outside the United States can be less extensive than those in the United States.
 Many companies have encountered significant difficulties in protecting and defending intellectual property rights in foreign jurisdictions.
 Some of our development efforts are performed in countries outside of the United States through third-party contractors.
 We may not be able to effectively monitor and assess intellectual property developed by these contractors.
-We therefore may not be able to effectively protect this intellectual property and could lose potentially valuable intellectual property rights.
-In addition, the legal protection afforded to inventors and owners of intellectual property in countries outside of the United States may not be as protective of intellectual property rights as in the United States.
+We therefore may not be able to effectively protect this intellectual property in countries outside of the United States are not be able to effectively protect this intellectual property in countries outside of the United States are not be able to effectively protect.
+This intellectual property in countries outside of the United States are not be able to effectively protect this intellectual property in countries outside of the United States are not be able to effectively protect this intellectual property in countries outside of the United States may not be as protective of intellectual property rights as in the United States.
 Therefore, we may be unable to acquire and protect intellectual property developed by these contractors to the same extent as if these development activities were being conducted in the United States.
 If we encounter difficulties in protecting our intellectual property rights in foreign jurisdictions, our business prospects could be substantially harmed.